senzonafsal/music-visualizer/README.md

-# Audio Visualizer with React, Three.js, and Tone.js
+# Music Visualizer with React, Three.js, and Tone.js

 ## Introduction